About this site and your web author

 hundreds if not thousands of pages buried in this site.

-The more research I did on crayon products and history the more I began to
+The more research I did on crayon products and history

-realize that it was a piece of American history whose story hadn’t been told;
+the more I began to realize that it was a piece of American history whose story

-& Smith (now Crayola) collection they had.
+research the Binney & Smith (now Crayola) collection they had.
+While the documents were very useful for

-their products, the physical crayon box assets were only a fraction of what I
+were only a fraction of what I already had.

-changed my motivation from that of a mere collector to that of a
+Somewhere along the lines I changed my motivation from that of a mere

-get one or several inquiries about a box of crayons and folks wanting to know
+week goes by that I don’t get one or several inquiries about a box of crayons

-values and ages and context behind the history.
+and folks wanting to know values and ages and context behind the history.

 Along the way I met a number of other crayon